Voltano0/LINFO2142_server_project/Projet_2/README.md

  *>  fc00:2142:4::/64      fe80::a8c1:abff:fe1e:4606               200      0 65002 65004 i

 ```
-We this table we see that all path are going through `AS65002` via router `S2`.
+With this table we see that all path are going through `AS65002` via router `S2`.
 Or we can see the new path taken by the hosts by using the command `traceroute` :

 ```bash